freedomofpress/securedrop-docs/docs/admin/installation/installation_overview.rst

 A summary of the major steps is as follow:

 #.
 Acquire compatible hardware.
 #.
-Prepare email accounts and GPG keys for alert e-mails.
+Prepare email accounts and GPG keys for alert emails.
 #.
 Prepare an *Admin Workstation* laptop.
 #.
 Set up the KeePassXC password manager on the *Admin Workstation*.
 #.
 Install and configure the dedicated network firewall from the *Admin Workstation*.